ghostserverd/docker-filebot-ghost/README.md

-# docker-filebot-ghost
+# private-docker-filebot-ghost
-isolated filebot container
+filebot docker with s6 and shell2http